-FII and DII in the share market are the most common data you can see on business news channels, websites and newspapers.
+FII and DII in the share market are the most common data you can see on business news channels, websites (NSE data) and newspapers.
 What do they really mean?

 FII stands for Foreign Institutional Investors.
 In simple words, they can be defined as foreign companies, which have been incorporated in other countries (the country of incorporation) and have been authorized by the state of incorporation to conduct business in their own country.
 DII stands for Domestic Institutional Investors.
 DII means foreign companies which have been incorporated in India and have been authorized by the state of incorporation to conduct business in India.